 The Scubapro jet fins work great with any fining style and deliver plenty of power.

 These are tough as nails and virtually indestructible.
-Will a last for decades.
+They will last for decades.

 They are still quite expensive for what they are.